 A number ‘2’ sits on their table, perhaps signifying their turn to be photographed.
-It’s a fancy restaurant and I strain my eyes to find a hint that might lead me to it’s name or location, but all I notice is part of an ‘S’ on the wall behind Leonard, which doesn’t answer my questions.
+It’s a fancy restaurant and I strain my eyes to find a hint that might lead me to its name or location, but all I notice is part of an ‘S’ on the wall behind Leonard, which doesn’t answer my questions.

 They were still carefree.
-Only Teddy, Leonard’s oldest son had been born when the photo was taken.
+Only Teddy, Leonard’s oldest son, had been born when the photo was taken.

 I remember coming home from grammar school and finding the ladies, my mother, Evelyn, Bubbles, and Ruthie (another friend introduced to the suburban mahjongg clique).
 They sat around our game table in the den, each with a card of various numbers in front of them and colors arranged like a secret code.
-They had Bakelite burgundy-brown and cream racks filled with ivory tiles.
+They had Bakelite burgundy-brown and cream racks filled with ivory pieces.
 The click of red dice and tossed tiles filled the room as they shouted out mysterious names like “Four Crak!
 Three Bam!
 Eight Dot!”
-The game lasted until a winner shouted, ‘Mahjongg’
+The game lasted until a winner announced, ‘Mahjongg’

 They didn’t know then that I would become a nurse and a writer who wrote about old photographs.
-They never knew my hidden talent for sleuthing beginning in my thirties—a proclivity for bringing ghosts back to life with a clearer understanding of who they were and what influences they left behind.
+They never knew my talent for sleuthing beginning in my thirties—a proclivity for bringing ghosts back to life with a clearer understanding of who they were and what influences they left behind.
 If only I appreciated their presence as a young child.
 If only I had talked with them about their lives.
 Maybe then I wouldn’t miss them so much.

 As much as the couples were different, they were also similar.